Net Price Calculator

 - The calculator is NOT an application for admission or financial aid

-- The calculator is designed to give you an indication of how much and what types of financial aid you might qualify for if you were a first-year college student attending Reed full time during the 2022-2023 school year.
-Policies used to calculate the EFC and award institutional, state, and federal financial aid may change annually.
+- The calculator is designed to give you an indication of how much and what types of financial aid you might qualify for if you were a first-year college student attending Reed full time during the 2024-2025 school year.
+Policies used to calculate the family contribution and award institutional, state, and federal financial aid may change annually.

 - The calculator is intended for use by U.S. citizens and permanent residents.
 It is not applicable for Canadian or other international students.